sw00/ephemeral/README.md

 You can use ephemeral to automatically delete all tweets from your timeline that are older than a certain number of hours that you can choose.
 For instance, you can ensure that your tweets are deleted after one week (168h), or one day (24h).

 The program will run once for each execution based on the trigger/schedule you set in AWS Lambda.
+It will delete up to 200 expired tweets (per-request limit set by Twitter's API) each run.

 # Twitter API